dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 -  [Part 2.
 Working with database](/en/django-project-optimization-part-2/)
 -  Part 3.
 Caching

 In this part of the guide, I will cover the most valuable approach to achieve high performance - caching.
-In its essence caching is a process of placing most used data in faster storage to speed up access to them.
-It's important to understand that fast storage (i.e. memory) often has limited capacity.
-So we should use it only for data that will be often used with high probability.
+The essence of caching is that you place the most commonly used data to fast storage in order to speed up the access to them.
+It's important to understand that the fast storage (i.e. memory) often has limited capacity.
+So we should use it only for that data which will be often used.

 ## Django cache framework